A topic from the subject of Inorganic Chemistry in Chemistry.

 1. Prepare a dilute solution of sodium thiosulfate in a test tube.

-2. Add a few drops of hydrochloric acid to the sodium thiosulfate solution, creating a slightly acidic environment.
+2. Add a few drops of dilute hydrochloric acid to the sodium thiosulfate solution, creating a slightly acidic environment.

 3. Introduce chlorine gas into the test tube containing the sodium thiosulfate solution.

 4. Observe the reaction between chlorine gas and sodium thiosulfate.
+Note any changes in the appearance of the solution, such as cloudiness or precipitate formation.

 4. Reaction with Potassium Permanganate: